-- Reflect what area(s) does your daughter need to prioritise for revision? - R/A/G rating topics and checklists can be a good way of thinking about this. - Revise students should use the resources given them by their teachers to help them, along with the resources and techniques that work for them. - Routine students should allocate time to their revision, but also make sure there is time for everything else. - Little and often is more effective than hours and hours of cramming.
+- Reflect what areas do I need to prioritise for revision? - R/A/G rating topics and checklists can be a good way of thinking about this. - Revise use the resources given to you by your teachers to help you, along with the resources and techniques that work for you. - Routine allocate time to revision, but also make sure there is time for everything else. - Little and often is more effective than hours and hours of cramming.